I:02:01 General Personnel Policy

 B. Other Provisions

-1. Moving expenses will be paid or reimbursed only after a contract is executed between the employee and the institution.
+1. Moving allowances will be paid only after a contract is executed between the employee and the institution.
 See Attachment A.

-2. All travel and travel expenses shall be accomplished as soon as possible, but in no event shall the effective date of the move to the completion of travel and transportation exceed twelve (12) months unless written extension is granted by the President for the institution.
-All payments or reimbursements must be made within twelve (12) months of the date employment begins for new employees or relocation occurs for relocated employees.
+2. All payments must be made within twelve (12) months of the date employment begins for new employees or relocation occurs for relocated employees.

-3. The agreement on the amount of moving expenses to be paid, the type expenses to be paid, responsibility for arranging logistics, etc., should be clearly understood in writing between the employee and the institution.
+3. The agreement on the amount of moving allowances to be paid should be clearly understood in writing between the employee and the institution.

 4. The institution shall assume no liability whatsoever for personal injuries, property damages, or other losses which may be sustained in connection with any moves undertaken pursuant to these regulations.